eleniums/mining-post/README.md

 - [x] Need to separate data models and contract models.
 I tried it both ways and keeping them combined, as expected, is turning into more of a pain than mapping
 - [x] Add retries to client.
 Use Rican7 package.
 - [x] Add middleware to limit request size.
 Is there pre-existing middleware in the chi library?
 Write it myself?
-- [ ] Add rate limiting for requests.
-Is there pre-existing middleware in the chi library?
-Write it myself with semaphore?
 - [ ] Create dummy auth endpoint that generates a JWT regardless of password.
 - [ ] Create authorizer middleware to properly validate JWT.
 Client ID should be passed in headers and/or context.
 Is there anything out there I can use?
 Or just write it myself?
+- [ ] Add rate limiting for requests.
+Is there pre-existing middleware in the chi library? (chi library only has throttling for total number of requests, not per user) Write it myself with semaphore? (need client id in headers/context from authorizer first)

 # Types of stock
 - Commodity